Stay informed on all the latest information from Autism

 Diagnostic Criteria

-Autistic children do not learn in the same way that children
+Children with autism do not learn in the same way that children

-normally learn.
+typically learn.
 They seem to not understand simple verbal and

 nonverbal communication, respond differently to sensory input,